-Sniper Rifles:
+Rifles:

-The Department's Special Response Unit's sniper team anticipates the purchase of 5 new Remington 700 rifles.
-The current rifles are over 30 years old and need to be replaced.
-The cost of each rifle is approximately \$1,200 plus accessories.
-The total cost for the purchase of new rifles will not exceed \$10,000.
+The Department anticipates the purchase of 11 new Carbine rifles.
+These will replace 15-year-old rifles which need to be retired from the current inventory.
+The cost of each rifle is approximately \$1,600.
+The total cost for the purchase of new rifles will not exceed \$20,000.

-Funding for this purchase has been allocated through HPD's Operating budget.
+The funding for this purchase has been allocated through HPD's Operating Budget.